ekojs/Database_Plugin4CKFinder/README.md

 # Database Plugin for CKFinder V1
-This is a plugin I created to store file information to the database each upload a file in a CKFinder.
-Hope this usefel to the others CKFinder User.
+This is a plugin I created to store file information to the database each upload,rename, and delete a file in a CKFinder.
+Hope this useful to the others CKFinder User.

 I develop this using PHP and CodeIgniter Framework, so if you not using it, try to adjust like you need.
 I've created it as same as my CI's Structure.
 I create this from scratch, so it's imperfect not yet.
 May be we can develop it to be more secure, more dynamic, etc. Hope it.